• Skip to main content

 This natural dyeing plant list is a compilation of plants and other organic materials that can be used for natural dyeing.
 Use this list as a guide to certain plants’ potential uses and outcomes.
 This compilation includes details on the following:

-• Latin names
+- Latin names

-• Colors produced
+- Colors produced

-• Tutorial suggestions
+- Tutorial suggestions

-• Seed sources
+- Seed sources

-• And more
+- And more

-Flowers, leaves, bark, roots, bugs, and kitchen scraps make beautiful colors
+Flowers, leaves, bark, roots, bugs, and kitchen scraps make beautiful colors.

-What are dye plants
+What are dye plants?

 Natural dyeing is the art of taking organic materials, extracting color from those materials, and applying the color to fiber, yarn, or cloth.
-The color adheres to the fibers of the material you are dyeing and transforms it into a beautiful piece of art.

-Natural dyes are somewhat unpredictable, and each one acts in unique ways.
 Some natural dyes are lightfast; they maintain their color even after prolonged exposure to sunlight.
 Some natural dyes are fugitive, meaning they will slowly fade over time.

-Where to buy dye plants
+Where to buy dye plants?

 I have compiled a list of my favorite resources for natural dyeing in Natural Dyeing Resources for the Modern Dyer.
 Check it out to find places to purchase your natural dyeing materials.

-Also included under some of the dye material profiles is a suggestion for where to source seeds for planting your dye plants, and where to find a powdered or dried version of challenging to find products.
+Also included under some of the dye material profiles is a suggestion for where to source seeds for planting your dye plants and where to find a powdered or dried version of challenging-to-find products.

 How to dye using plants

-Under each dye material profile, I have tried to include at least one tutorial on how to dye using that material.
-Some dyes are less common, and tutorials were hard to find, others are common, and there were lots of tutorials to choose from.
-I have included a few that I find helpful and included enough information to get you started.
+Some dyes are less common, and tutorials are hard to find; others are common, and there are many tutorials to choose from.
+I have included a few that I find helpful and include enough information to get you started.

-• Potential color produced
+- Potential color produced

-• Tutorial suggestions on how to dye with the plant
+- Tutorial suggestions on how to dye with the plant

-• Source for raw dye stuff or powders
+- Source for raw dyestuff or powders

-• Source for seeds to grow the plant
+- Source for seeds to grow the plant

 Use the button below to download a printable list of dyeing materials.

-Natural dyeing materials from the kitchen
+Natural dye materials from the kitchen

 Avocado pits